cts2/cui-sct-mapping/README.md

-##CTS2 UMLS CUI to SNOMEDCT Map Service
+##CTS2 UMLS CUI to SNOMEDCT MapEntry Service

 A simple CTS2 MapEntry Service implementation to expose UMLS CUI to SNOMEDCT Mappings.